nuxeo/tools-nuxeo-ftest/README.md

   but the build process will not try to create the database nor the user.

   If the NX\_DB\_NAME, NX\_DB\_USER or NX\_DB\_PASS are not specified, they will be generated randomly.
+  Caveat: if you execute db-create and db-drop in different passes, the generated values will be different.

 ## Creating your own Ant targets or overriding existing ones